(Updated December 2018)

 Do you know that a real estate salesperson can do so much more to sell a house than listing and praying?

-Some real estate agents (especially after you ask them about the above) will tell you that all you must do is to sign the listing, price your home properly and the online websites will take care of the rest.
-They may also tell you that these are simply gimmicks without any true value.
+Some real estate agents (especially after you ask them about the above) will tell you that all you must do is to sign the listing, price your home properly and the ‘online websites’ will take care of the rest.
+They may also tell you that these (often referring to social media) are simply gimmicks without any true value.

 When the Auckland market is stable (stock is taking longer to move), you need every competitive edge you can get when selling your Eastern Suburb’s home.